Casino Cruises in Florida

 Cruise Lines with onboard Casinos

-If you fancy a slightly longer gambling cruise then many of the major cruise lines operating out of Florida also offer gambling on board their short Bahamas cruises and longer Caribbean and South America cruises.
-Note that within a given cruise line the actual game tables may vary from ship to ship.
+Suppose you fancy a slightly longer gambling cruise.
+In that case, many major cruise lines operating out of Florida also offer gambling on board their short Bahamas cruises and longer Caribbean and South American cruises.
+Note that the actual game tables may vary from ship to ship within a given cruise line.

-Be aware that a cruise billed as a two day cruise is usually two nights; i.e. depart port on day 1, spend day 2 at your destination(s) and return to port on day 3.
-Likewise a three day cruise will typically span over four days.
+Be aware that a two-day cruise usually lasts two nights.
+You depart port on day 1, spend day two at your destination(s), and return to port on day 3.
+Likewise, a three-day cruise will typically last four days.

-With these types of cruises you are officially leaving the United States for another country and therefore will require your passport before boarding.
-You also need to be at least 18 years old (sometimes 21) to enter the casinos on most cruise ships.
+With these types of cruises, you are officially leaving the United States for another country, so your passport will be required before boarding.
+It would be best if you were also at least 18 years old (sometimes 21) to enter the casinos on most cruise ships.

-A lot of the cruise lines have their own private islands in the Caribbean which make an ideal destination for a mini-cruise.
+Many cruise lines have private islands in the Caribbean, making it an ideal destination for a mini-cruise.

-The following cruise lines all offer Florida casino cruises, with shorter cruises to the Bahamas and Western Caribbean and longer cruises to Central and South America.
+The following cruise lines offer Florida casino cruises: shorter cruises to the Bahamas and Western Caribbean and longer cruises to Central and South America.

-The one glaring omission that sails out of Florida is the Disney Cruise Line.
-As part of their “family friendly” ethos they do not operate casinos on any of their cruise ships, nor does Viking Cruises.
+The one glaring omission from Florida is the Disney Cruise Line.
+As part of its “family-friendly” ethos, Disney and Viking Cruises do not operate casinos on any of their cruise ships.

-Azamara Club Cruises used to have casinos on their ships but they closed all their casinos on January 1, 2022.
+Azamara Club Cruises used to have casinos on its ships, but it closed all its casinos on January 1, 2022.

 Carnival Cruise Line

-The Carnival cruise ships have casinos where you can play Blackjack, Craps, Poker, Roulette as well as Carnival’s own Fun 21™ and PokerPro tables.
+The Carnival cruise ships have casinos where you can play Blackjack, Craps, Poker, and Roulette, as well as Carnival’s Fun 21™ and PokerPro tables.
 For novice card players, casino staff will give you a guiding hand.

-Carnival sail from Jacksonville, Port Canaveral, Miami and Tampa and they offer two day cruises from Miami to Nassau giving you around 9 hours to explore Nassau.
+Carnival sails from Jacksonville, Port Canaveral, Miami, and Tampa.
+It offers two-day cruises from Miami to Nassau, giving you around nine hours to explore Nassau.

 Celebrity Cruises

-Celebrity sail from Tampa, Miami and Fort Lauderdale.
-Their shortest duration cruise is a 3 night cruise from Fort Lauderdale to Nassau or Miami to Nassau and Bimini.
+Celebrity sails from Tampa, Miami, and Fort Lauderdale.
+Their shortest-duration cruise is three nights from Fort Lauderdale to Nassau or Miami to Nassau and Bimini.

 Cunard

-Cunard do not run any mini cruises out of Florida.
-They do sail the Britannia from Fort Lauderdale to the Caribbean but they specialise in longer cruises, 13 days or more.
+Cunard does not run mini cruises out of Florida.
+It does sail the Britannia from Fort Lauderdale to the Caribbean but specializes in longer cruises of 13 days or more.

 The small casino on board has gaming tables and slot machines.